djefrey/ColorwheelDocs/src/content/docs/Reference/Miscellaneous/computeFragment.md

 ```

 `sampleColor`: the result obtained from sampling `gtexture`.
-`fragColor`: the result of `diffuseSample * clrwl_vertexColor`, processed by the material's fragment shader, with ambient occlusion applied.
+`fragColor`: the result of `sampleColor * clrwl_vertexColor`, processed by the material's fragment shader, with ambient occlusion applied.
 `fragLight`: the final lightmap value, with values ranging from `0.03125` to `0.96875`.
 `ao`: the ambient occlusion value.
 `overlayColor`: equivalent to Iris's [`entityColor`](https://shaders.properties/current/reference/uniforms/rendering/#entitycolor).